Kobe Bryant Shoes

 The Kobe 6 is another all-time great performer from the Kobe signature line.
 The Kobe 6 did everything well, after a break-in period.
 The traction started off inconsistent, but as they broke in, they became extremely grippy.
 The cushioning was performance-driven and superb.
 Also great were the lockdown and support.

-These are shoes that need some love at the beginning, but once they mold to your foot and get some wear time, they blossom into an all-time great performer on court.
+These are shoes that need some love at the beginning, but once they mold to your foot and get some wear time, they blossom into an one of the greatest, on-court shoes of all time.